adeynes/pocketmine-tutorial/pages/configuration.md

 ```
 plugins/
 ├── Slogan.phar
-├── Slogan/
+└── Slogan/
     ├── config.yml
     └── players.sql
 ```
 Or, since PocketMine 3.1.4:
 ```
 plugins/
-├── Slogan.phar
+└── Slogan.phar
 plugin_data/
-├── Slogan/
+└── Slogan/
     ├── config.yml
     └── players.sql
 ```

 ### Saving resources
-Here's the thing, though: PocketMine won't automatically copy your resources into your plugin's folder.
+Here's the thing, though: PocketMine won't automatically copy your resources into your plugin's data folder.
 For that, you'll need to call `$this->saveResource('resource name')`.
 This will copy the resource into the folder, and it will be in the same state as when you were developing your plugin.

 ## Slogan's resources
 Right now, Slogan logs a message to the console when it gets enabled.
 Let's give server owners the ability to customize that message.
 We'll have an option in `config.yml` to configure that.